 That was easy enough, she thought.
 Next, Gabby set about making other holiday plans and looked forward to Toby’s arrival.

-This Airbnb doesn’t look clean like in the listing.
+This place doesn’t look clean or safe!

 Late afternoon on Christmas Eve, Toby arrived from Phoenix.
 The couple took the short drive from Newark to the Airbnb and checked in.